 Sign up for our newsletter and be one of the first to hear about our special offers …

-Our Dingle Peninsula Self Guided Bike Tour is an immersion in one of the most spectacular regions on Ireland’s West Coast
+Our Iconic Dingle Peninsula Bike Tour is an immersion in one of the most spectacular regions on Ireland’s West Coast.

 Dingle ~ Inch ~ Tralee